Issues

 Inside a story or test (after the test ran)

-On the Details tab of a user story, quality story, or test, click Report defect .
+On the Details tab of a user story, quality story, or test, click the Report defect button .

 The defect is associated with the current item's feature.